Active Inference and Epistemic Value in Graphical Models: Problem Statement

 \FloatBarrier The VFE is defined with respect to a factorized generative model (GM).
 We consider a GM $f(\bm{s})$ with factors $\{f_a | a\in \mathcal{F}\}$ and variables $\{s_i | i\in \mathcal{S}\}$ that factorizes according to

 where $\bm{s}_a$ collects the argument variables of the factors $f_a$.
 As a notational convention, we write collections and sequences in bold script.
-In the model factorization of \eqref{eq:general_GM_factorization}, the factors $f_a$ would correspond with the individual (conditional) probability distributions.
+In the model factorization of \eqref{eq:general_GM_factorization}, the factors $f_a$ would correspond with the prior and conditional probability distributions that define the GM.
 The VFE is then defined as a functional of an (approximate) posterior $q(\bm{s})$ over latent variables, as

 which consists of an average energy $\U{q(\bm{s})}{f(\bm{s})} = -\E{q(\bm{s})}{\log f(\bm{s})}$ and an entropy $\H{q(\bm{s})} = -\E{q(\bm{s})}{\log q(\bm{s})}$.